ystia/yorc/rest/http_api.md

 ### Update a Host of the pool <a name="hostspool-update"></a>

-Updates labels list or connection of a host of the hosts pool managed by this yorc cluster.
+Updates labels list or connection of a host of a hosts pool location managed by this yorc cluster.

 Both connection and labels list object of the JSON request are optional.
 This labels list should be composed with elements with the "op" parameter set to "add" or "remove" but defaults to "add" if omitted. *Adding* a tag that already exists replace its value.

 'Content-Type' header should be set to 'application/json'.

-`PATCH /hosts_pool/<hostname>`
+`PATCH /hosts_pool/<location>/<hostname>`

 **Request body**: